 In the final moments of chapter 77, with the Eater destroyed and the souls released, Blackjack smells her mother's mane, hears P-21 chuckle, and feels a grey (likely Glory's) wing caress her cheek just before Luna's soul leaves her body, and she stares into the sky, smiling as her technology runs out of energy, and she dies looking at the souls that she set free.

-In the Distant Finale set centuries later, Blackjack, having been resurrected years after Horizons, is shown to be living as a companion to Littlepip as both are effectively immortal, thus averting Who Wants to Live Forever?.
+In the finale set centuries later, Blackjack, having been resurrected years after Horizons, is shown to be living as a companion to Littlepip as both are effectively immortal.
 And at the very end, Blackjack and Littlepip journey to the moon, where they find Rampage's body, her talisman exhausted.
 Blackjack however, manages to activate it one final time, resurrecting her and destroying it in the process which releases all the souls within.
 The story ends with this:

 “So, where are we going?”
 Rampage asked, actually sounding like a filly for the first time ever.